andyc365/ReactNativeMessager/README.md

 ## Key features:

+- Integrate with **UIKitten**.
+- Integrate with **SendBird** as the back-end messaging service, you can change it with your own/favoured service.
 - Built with **TypeScript**.
-- Integrate with **UIKitten**.
-- Integrate **SendBird** as the back-end messaging service, you can change it with your own/favoured service.
 - **Dark and Light themes** could be used simultaneously and changed on the fly.
 - **Huge variety of customizable Themes**.
 - **Integration with Eva Design System** allows the app to stay in brand style and get clean, consistency UI.